choderalab/software-development/UNIT_TESTING.md

 ## Why create unit tests?
 * They tell us whether the code in question is working correctly
+* They place basic guaranties on end-users that code is minimally trustworthy
 * They help ensure new commits don't break the functionality of the code
-* They place basic guaranties on end-users that code is minimally trustworthy

 ### Unit tests versus integration tests
-* Unit tests verify whether a piece of code---or _unit_ of code---is working correctly, whereas an integration test ensures that different pieces of code work together as whole i.e. that different pieces of code are well _integrated_.
+Unit tests verify whether a piece of code---or _unit_ of code---is working correctly, whereas an integration test ensures that different pieces of code work together as whole i.e. that different pieces of code are well _integrated_.

-## Examples
+## Simple example

 For the sake of example, let's say we've created the function below